TejeshMannala/Doctors-Management-System/README.md

 - Register and log in securely with JWT
 - Browse the full directory of available doctors
 - Filter doctors by specialization or availability
-- View detailed doctor profiles — qualifications, experience, schedule
+- Book appointments and track booking ID & status
-- Manage personal profile and account details
+- Access and manage prescriptions anytime
+- Digital Health Records — view reports and medical history
+- Quick access dashboard — Explore Doctors, My Appointments, Prescription, Help
+- Multi-language support (English selector in navbar)
 - Fully responsive UI — works on mobile, tablet, and desktop

 ### 🛠️ Admin Dashboard (`/admin`)
 - Separate, role-protected admin application
-- Add new doctors with full profile details (name, specialization, qualifications, schedule, contact)
+- Add new doctors with full profile details
 - Edit and update existing doctor records in real time
 - Delete inactive or incorrect doctor profiles
 - View and manage all registered patients